- How fast are we going?

 Feedback and Management Tools

-SCRUMmasters has developed and refined a set of lightweight metrics that can be easily derived from information captured in project tracking tools such as Rally Developer and VersionOne.
+Here is a set of lightweight metrics that can be easily derived from information captured in project tracking tools such as Rally, Jira, or VersionOne.

 These metrics, updated at the end of each sprint, enable the Agile Team to systematically see and remove specific obstacles affecting their performance.
 They also provide the team with essential feedback on the results and business impact of their efforts on a frequent basis.
 As the team refines its scrum practices sprint by sprint, these measures show the impact of the changes made in weekly retrospectives.